uzkbwza/ivysly.com/posts/dreams-i-have-had.md

 haven't had a dream that really disturbed me past waking up since I was young.
-I've mentioned this online, but I find that nightmares are a lot more tolerable than particularly good dreams; with the latter I usually just feel disappointed, whereas I always tend to wake up relieved that I get a "second chance."
+I've mentioned this online, but I find that nightmares are a lot more tolerable than particularly good dreams; with the latter I usually just feel disappointed, whereas after a nightmare I always tend to wake up relieved that I get a "second chance."

 ***